max-kamps/jpd-breader/README.md

 ## Is this ready to use yet?

 Maybe?
-The some parts of the interface are temporary and quite ugly, but otherwise it should mostly work.
+Some parts of the interface are temporary and quite ugly, but otherwise it should mostly work.

 ## Installation